Safety is more than compliance. It is an ethical obligation.

-Safety is a part of every decision we make, at every level of management.
+Safety is a part of every decision we make at every management level.

 Management Commitment to Safety

-It is our policy to provide a safe and healthy work place for all employees; to comply with all appropriate regulations as set forth in federal, state, local and Company standards; and to adhere to good practice standards as determined by location and circumstance.
+Our policy is to provide a safe and healthy workplace for all employees, to comply with all appropriate regulations set forth in federal, state, local, and Company standards, and to adhere to good practice standards as determined by location and circumstance.

 Penn Line Service is a verified Member/Contractor with ISNetworld®.
 Prospective customers may review our credentials and conformance information upon request.